biojs/edu/get_involved_into_BioJS2.md

 -   Optional: Web development IDE such us [Aptana](http://aptana.com/), [Brackets](http://brackets.io/), or any other you like (although you can also use a plain text editor)

-### Data and folder setup

-Initially you do not need any special data other than a String, but later in the tutorial you will use some sequences from Ensembl.
-Below there is the folder organization that .we use in this tutorial, please create the folders and retrieve the required files from the links provided.

--   biojs folder: Biojs.core, Biojs.Sequence, and Biojs.tooltip (we will
-    tell you how to get them)
--   css folder: Biojs tooltip CSS (we will tell you how to get this one)
+### General tips with working with the console

+Before we begin, some general tips with working with the console (OSX):

+-   Press up and down to navigate command history.
+This is great for iteratively building up a pipeline Press alt and left and right to skip forwards/backwards one word
+-   Cmd + k to clear the console
+-   Ctrl + e to skip to end, Ctrl + a to skip to the start
+-   Ctrl + enter to add a new line without running the current command

 Tutorial
 --------

 ### Step 1: Get the BioJS files

-Please make sure you have installed the required software, you have created the required folders in your working space, and you have populated those folders with the required files.
+Please make sure you have installed the required software.

 As already mentioned, you will also need some BioJS files.
-You can retrieve them from the [BioJS GitHub repository](https://github.com/biojs/biojs).
+You can retrieve them from the [BioJS GitHub repository](https://github.com/biojs/biojs2).
 Yoy can fork the project or download a zip to your computer so you will get all the BioJS code.

 If you are interested only in retrieving a particular file, js or css,